sh1katagana1/osint/Social-media-osint.md

 You put in a username and it gives you the Twitter ID associated with that account\
 https://tweeterid.com/

+## Tips
+1. if your target has their Twitter set to private, you can infer some intel based on replies.
+If you go to search and do "to: sh1katagana1" this will show all replies to that user.
+Sometimes it would infer things about the target.
+You can also search @sh1katagana1 for similar results.
+2. if your target used to have their account set to public and is now private, it is possible that search engines cached content when it was public.
+Try "site:twitter.com/sh1katagana1" to see if any cached results show up.
+Searching archive.org may show content as well.

 # Instagram

 ## Instaloader